-The Webcape placement test is used to help gauge the proficiency of incoming BW students who have had previous language experience in French, German and Spanish to help place them in the appropriate course for their level.
+The Webcape placement test (please see test instructions below) is used to help gauge the proficiency of incoming BW students who have had previous language experience in French, German and Spanish to help place them in the appropriate course for their level.
 It is a short multiple-choice placement test which should take anywhere from 10 to 25 minutes to complete.

 Is it mandatory?